Improvements in PowerShell Script Debugging

 Advanced Script Debugging

-New cmdlets have been added that let you list current runspaces in a process, and attach the Windows PowerShell console or ISE debugger to that runspace for script debugging:
+New cmdlets have been added that let you list current runspaces in a process, and attach the PowerShell console or PowerShell ISE debugger to that runspace for script debugging:

 Attach to Process hosting PowerShell

-You can now attach to any computer process that has Windows PowerShell loaded.
-You do this by entering into an interactive session with the process, similarly to how you enter into an interactive remote session by running the Enter-PSSession cmdlet:
+You can now attach to any computer process that has PowerShell loaded.
+You do this by entering into an interactive session with the host process.
+For more information, see: